Provably Powerful Graph Neural Networks for Directed Multigraphs: Methods

 \subsection{Ego IDs}

-Although reverse MP and multigraph port numbering help with detecting some of the suspicious patterns in Figure~\ref{fig:aml_patterns}, they are not sufficient to detect directed cycles, scatter-gather patterns, and directed bicliques. \citet{you2021identity} introduced ego IDs specifically to help detect cycles in graphs.
+Although reverse MP and multigraph port numbering help with detecting some of the suspicious patterns in \cref{fig:aml_patterns}, they are not sufficient to detect directed cycles, scatter-gather patterns, and directed bicliques. \citet{you2021identity} introduced ego IDs specifically to help detect cycles in graphs.
 The idea is that by ``marking'' a ``center'' node with a distinct (binary) feature, this node can recognize when a sequence of messages cycles back around to it, thereby detecting cycles that it is part of.
-However, it turns out that the proof of Proposition 2 in the paper is incorrect, and ego IDs alone do not enable cycle detection.
-We give a counterexample in Figure~\ref{fig:ego_fail_ex}, giving more details below.
-Indeed, \citet{huang2022boostingCycleCount} also note that the proof ``confuses walks with paths''.
+However, it turns out that the proof of Proposition~2 in the paper is incorrect, and ego IDs alone do not enable cycle detection.
+We give a counterexample \iftoggle{arxiv}{ in \cref{fig:ego_fail_ex} in the appendix. }{ in the appendix. } Indeed, \citet{huang2022boostingCycleCount} also note that the proof ``confuses walks with paths''.